 These easy to make cleaning wipes are so much cheaper than store bought ones and can be made at home in about 10 minutes with just a few supplies.

 They offer great convenience as well as having both disinfectant properties and the ability to clean well.
+These wipes are a small step that we can take to protect the environment at home.

 Since I am having such a hard time finding wipes right now, I decided to make some inexpensive ones myself!